Piyushfromit/KenAi-Assignment/README.md

 # Lessons Learned

-- Gain excessive knowledge on application of Java and MySQL.
+- Gain excessive knowledge on application of ElasticSearch, Kibana and JSP.
 - Enjoyed the process of learning and creating the application.

 # Feedback